szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Passive +5% MR is now +10% (it has to compete with Carsomyr so 5% for a two-handed weapon is nonsense)
 - The 1-level drain per hit with -5 penalty on the upgraded version is fairly inconsequential by the time you get it (from Abazigal's corpse).
 Instead, it causes affected creatures to deal -20% damage for 2 rounds, aka it's a weakening effect, with a save vs. Death -5 to save against it.
 This also affects magical and elemental damage.
 Does not stack.

-**Component 1608:** Make Aule's Staff +3 grant an extra attack per round to non-fighter wizards and sorcerers, inspired by the description
+### Make Aule's Staff more effective for non-fighter wizards and sorcerers (1608)

 This makes the weapon not just another silly instance of a unique +3 weapon without a single remarkable feature.
-So it's now a solid staff for wizards and sorcerers.
+So it's now a solid staff for wizards and sorcerers, inspired by the description.
 Specifically, it affects mages, mage/thieves, cleric/mages, and sorcerers.
 They will get an extra attack per round.
 Other classes will use it as a regular +3 staff.

-**Component 1609:** Make the Impaler slightly more scary: +5% higher critical hit chance, +5 more impaling damage on crits
+### Make the Impaler slightly more scary (1609)

-Self-explanatory.
-The weapon is already very powerful, so no other changes are made.
+The weapon now has +5% higher chance to critically hit, and critical hits add +5 piercing damage.

 </details>